The Arisaka Rifle: A Symbol of Japanese Tenacity in the Jungles of Papua New Guinea

 A Silent Witness to Sacrifice and Suffering

 Today, this Arisaka rifle stands as a historical artifact, a silent witness to the sacrifices and suffering endured by those who fought in the jungles of Papua New Guinea.
-Its presence in collections serves as a reminder of the brutal conflict and the enduring impact of war on individuals and nations.
 This particular rifle, captured by a Western Australian soldier, serves as a tangible link to the personal stories of those who fought in this theater of war.